 And the no waste thing became more and more complicated.

-So I took a few steps back.
+So I took a few steps back on my quest towards living a more sustainable lifestyle.
 I elected to start with smaller and easier actions that I felt had the biggest impact.
 I made my own oat milk.
 I bought in bulk and from the zero waste shop.
 Packed a lunch every day.
 Always carried a bamboo straw and all sorts of cotton bags.
-Eliminated plastic as a first line of action.
-Made some of my own toiletries and simplified everything else (I went no poo over a year ago).
+Eliminated plastic as the first line of action.
+Made or purchased solid toiletries and simplified everything else (I went no poo over a year ago).

 My zero waste challenge tools

 Here are some of the things I’ve purchased over the years.
 Please please please, use up what you have on hand first and replace items as they run out or break (and fix them first if you can).
 Natural material objects have the added value of being gorgeous and adding that little extra touch of Hygge to your home 😉

 Plastic free living in the kitchen